Home Diet Gluten free

 Well the good news about this coleslaw recipe is that it is even better the next day.
 Just keep it in an airtight container and your perfect side dish will be ready to go.
 You can keep it 2-3 days at least.

 There is no limit to the use of coleslaw.
-It is delicious on a hot dog.
-On a burger.
+It is delicious on a hot dog, like this fried hot dog.
+On a delicious and easy burger with mango chutney.
 On a sandwich.
 Or on it’s own.
 I sometimes use it for lunch or as part of dinner.
 It has the perfect texture to go with so many things.
 The crunchy cabbage is the perfect companion to softer things.
 Stuff them inside fish tacos or on a veggie burger (or a non veggie burger)

 Apart from the above mentioned you can vary the coleslaw recipe by adding some nuts, green onions and some dijon mustard.